ChocoMeow/AnimeTV/README.md

         supabase link
         ```

-    - Import the schema from your Supabase project:
+    - Import the provided schema into your Supabase database:

         ```bash
-        supabase db dump --file schema.sql
+        psql "postgresql://postgres:[YOUR-PASSWORD]@db.[YOUR-PROJECT-REF].supabase.co:5432/postgres" -f schema.sql
         ```
+        > You can find your database URL in your Supabase project under **Settings → Database → Connection string**.

     - Update your `.env` file with the necessary Supabase credentials:

         ```plaintext
         SUPABASE_URL=your_supabase_url
         SUPABASE_KEY=your_supabase_key
+        SUPABASE_SECRET_KEY=your_supabase_secret_key
         ```

-    Replace `your_supabase_url` and `your_supabase_key` with your actual Supabase credentials.
+        > Replace the values with your actual credentials from **Supabase → Settings → API**.

 4. **Run the development server**: